marounmelhem/jekyll-now/_posts/2019-01-05-mongodb-vs-mysql.md

 - How to setup MongoDB on Ubuntu 16.04 (using php)
 - MongoDB tools you should use
 - Let's talk about mySQL
-- MongoDB vs mySQL (head to head comparison)
-- Live MongoDB vs mySQL performance, scalability, ease of use test using Laravel framework with VueJS
+- MongoDB vs MySQL
+- MongoDB/MySQL Coding example
+- MongoDB vs MySQL live tests: speed, performance and optimization